rweigel/phys305/continuous_electric_dipole_distributions.md

 $$\mathbf{E}(\mathbf{r})=\frac{1}{4\pi\epsilon_o}\frac{1}{r^3}\left(3(\mathbf{p}\cdot\hat{\mathbf{r}})\hat{\mathbf{r}}-\mathbf{p}\right)$$

-(Griffiths defines a "pure" dipole on page 159; when $r$ is much greater than the separation distance between the charges, the field of the dipole is purely given by the $1/r^2$ term in the expansion of the potential due to the two charges.)
+(Griffiths defines a "pure" dipole on page 159; when $r/d\rightarrow \infty$, where $d$ is the separation distance between the charges, the field of the dipole approaches being purely due to the $1/r^2$ term in the expansion of the potential due to the two charges.)

 If the dipole is not at the origin, then we need to replace $r$ with $\char"0509$ and $\hat{\mathbf{r}}$ with $\hat{\textbf{\char"0509}}$.
 Then the electric potential and field at $\mathbf{r}$ due to an electric dipole with its center at $\mathbf{r}'$ is